 TBN has a large schedule of official rides and each event requires the participation of a volunteer ride leader to plan and lead.
 For every official ride on the schedule that isn't cancelled at least two hours prior to the scheduled start time, a volunteer is guaranteed to be at the start point rain or shine, with the exception of ‘Leisure Wheeler’ rides.
 During the early spring and late fall, when the weather is cold, wet and unpredictable, it is hard to ask a volunteer to give up a couple of hours travelling to and from the start point for a ride that obviously is not going to happen and, moreover, few volunteers are likely to commit to leading rides during these periods.
 A ride is deemed ‘unofficial’ when there is no guarantee of a ride leader or any organization whatsoever.
 A regularly scheduled ride may also be declared ‘unofficial’ if the ride leader decides conditions are unsuitable for a safe ride by the assembled participants.
 Note: Unofficial rides are not sanctioned by TBN.

-In general, carpooling is organized by mutual agreement of individual participants, however, certain programs organize carpools for the benefit of all participants.
+In general, carpooling is organized by mutual agreement of individual participants, however, TBN does offer a forum on the website where members can advertise that they are offering, or looking for a carpool to a specific event.
+See Carpooling Forum for entries.
+Note that obsolete posts are pruned from the forum.
 Carpooling is a great way to make new friends and reduce the number of cars on the road, which in turn reduces air pollution.
 If you decide to carpool, passengers should expect to pay their fair share of travel expenses, as agreed upon in advance.

 Visit the TBN website often to learn about the events on offer, ask questions and participate as much as you can; you will have a great time and meet a lot of friendly and supportive people along the way too.